CDCgov/MaRS/docs/index.md

 Use the following instructions to denature and dilute the 10 nM PhiX library to the same loading concentration as the Amplicon library.
 The final library mixture must contain at least 5% PhiX.

-1. Combine 10 nM PhiX library (2 μl) and RSB (3 μl) to dilute the PhiX library to 4 nM:
+1. Combine 10 nM PhiX library (2 uL) and RSB (3 uL) to dilute the PhiX library to 4 nM:

-2. Combine 4 nM PhiX library (5 μl) and 0.2 N NaOH (5 μl) of 4 nM PhiX and 0.2 N NaOH in a microcentrifuge tube.
+2. Combine 4 nM PhiX library (5 uL) and 0.2 N NaOH (5 uL) of 4 nM PhiX and 0.2 N NaOH in a microcentrifuge tube.

 3. Vortex briefly to mix the 2 nM PhiX library solution.

 4. Incubate for 5 minutes at room temperature to denature the PhiX library into single strands.

-5. To the 10 μl of denatured library, add 5 μl of 200mM Tris-HCl pH7.0 to neutralize the NaOH.
+5. To the 10 uL of denatured library, add 5 uL of 200mM Tris-HCl pH7.0 to neutralize the NaOH.

-6. Add denatured PhiX library (15 μl) and Pre‐chilled HT1 (985 μl) to make a 20 pM PhiX library:
+6. Add denatured PhiX library (15 uL) and Pre‐chilled HT1 (985 uL) to make a 20 pM PhiX library:

 7. Dilute the denatured 20 pM PhiX library to the same loading concentration as the Amplicon library as shown in **Table 14a** below.